UoB-COMSM0166/2026-group-11/README.md

     CannonBomb --> ExplosionEffect : triggers
     WaveSystem --> Enemy : spawns
 ```

 <p align="center">
   <strong>Figure 7: Class diagram showing the main classes, modules and relationships in Sunnyvale Gate.</strong>
 </p>

 ## 3.3 Behavioural Diagram

-The behavioural diagram shows the main flow of the game from the player’s point of view.
-The player starts on the home screen, enters the comic introduction, selects a level, and then moves into gameplay.
-This follows the same `gameState` structure described in the system architecture.
+The behavioural diagram shows the main flow from the player’s point of view.
+The player starts on the home screen, enters the comic introduction, selects a level and then moves into gameplay.
+This follows the same `gameState` structure used in the system architecture.

 <p align="center">
   <img width="1448" height="1086" alt="Sequence Diagram" src="https://github.com/user-attachments/assets/d7aa5286-a03b-4526-af83-febf6b36467e" />